uhi22/foccci/README.md

 This can be installed with the "Plugin and Content Manager" in the KiCad main window.
 Then, in the PCB editor, use the FabricationToolkit from the toolbar.
 This creates a new folder in <project>/production/, which contains a zip with Gerber and drill files, and also the BOM, positions and designator files.

+# JLCPCB offers

+Offer 2023-08-27: 5 PCBs, 2 populated.
+- Option A: All available components: $82, which includes Extended components fee: $45.30
+- Option B: Only basic components. $21.
+Plus shipping and duties, = $38.